victor-lf/rock-paper-scissors-gui/README.md

 # rock-paper-scissors-gui

-Rock Paper Scissors game with a simple GUI, intended as an exercise for DOM manipulation with JavaScript.
+Rock Paper Scissors game with a simple GUI intended as an exercise for DOM manipulation with JavaScript.

 ---